 Using Net Deed Plotter to Create a Map

-The image on our homepage shows the easy steps of obtaining a map, area, closure, and more using Net Deed Plotter.
+The image on our homepage illustrates the easy steps of using Net Deed Plotter to obtain a map, area, closure, and more from a legal description.

 The first step is obtaining a description.
 It could be the legal description in a deed or from another source.
 For this demonstration we used the example metes & bounds description shown below.
 We will now show you how easy it was to use that description to draw the corresponding map and to get important data.
 After you read this description, proceed to the steps that follow.

 The image below shows our “Deed Call Editor” after the deed calls from the description have been typed into it.
 (The <Enter> key is pressed after each deed call entry.)
 (The second deed call is a curve and, as you will see, was entered using our “Curve Data Entry Form.”)
 For clarity, the entries into the deed call editor, as shown in the image below, are listed here: n43.15e 351.85, curve left radius 305.74 delta 46.45, n3.30w 83.94, s58.0615e 449.18, s26.5520w 607.21, and n63.3830w 474.16.
 (A period is used in the direction to separate degrees from minutes, and a space separates direction from distance )